Avinash7390/CP/NumberTheory/4SmallestPrimeFactor.md

 # Smallest Prime factor

 > [!NOTE]
-> - Idea is same as sieve of eratosthenes
+> - The idea is the same as the sieve of Eratosthenes
-> - Complexity is also same
+> - Complexity is also the same
 > - we are just marking the smallest prime factor to every number.

 <hr/>